Readers have been reaching out after the original post saying, “hey, good stuff—but where and how do I meet guys? We need specifics!”

 Basically, it’s like the person who goes to the gym for an hour and then stops at McDonald’s on the way home.
 Have they worked out?
 Yes.
 Will they lose weight?
 Probably not (if you want to know how to do that, go here).

-B) SOD (and social media) massively inflates your standards as well as your sense of SMV.
+B) SOD (and social media) massively inflates your standards as well as your ego.

 Basically, SOD makes you more picky.
 You expect to meet better looking guys and at the same time consider yourself more of a catch.
-I wrote more about that in the last post, but to sum up: high standards + low actual SMV = cat lady (no offense to cat lady’s—if you want to be a cat lady, more power to you).
+I wrote more about that in the last post, but to sum up: high standards + high ego = cat lady (no offense to cat lady’s—if you want to be a cat lady, more power to you).

 To turn to social media, the problem there is that you can get a hell of a lot of attention that means absolutely nothing but makes you feel attractive.